Skip to content

 Verification Method

-2. Follow the steps below to create a new dial testing task, then save it.
+2. Follow the steps below to create a new testing task, then save it.

-1. Go back to the task list and click on the newly created dial testing task.
+1. Go back to the task and click the testing task just created.

-1. If the data appears as shown in the image above, the setup was successful.
+1. If the data appears as shown in the figure above, the operation was successful.

 Feedback